mtrqq/autoversioned/README.md

 ## TODOs

-1. Integrate with helmfile & vault
+1. Host helm chart releases with github pages and automate their releases